 The following lemma provides an upper bound of $\mathbb{E}[ \|\tilde{g}(x_t)\|^2 ]$ in this stochastic setting.

 \begin{lem} Let Assumptions~\ref{asmp:BoundedVariance} and \ref{asmp:BoundedLipschitz} hold and assume $F(x, \xi) \in C^{0,0}$ with Lipschitz constant $L_{0}(\xi)$.
-We have that \end{lem} If we assume that $F(x, \xi) \in C^{1,1}$, the upper bound on the above second moment can be further improved (see supplementary material for the details).
+We have that \end{lem} The proof can be found in Appendix~\ref{sec:SecondMomentBound_Stoch}.
+If we assume that $F(x, \xi) \in C^{1,1}$, the upper bound on the above second moment can be further improved (see supplementary material for the details).
 However, this improvement does not yield a better iteration complexity due to the uncontrollable samples $\xi_t$ and $\xi_{t-1}$.
 More specifically, the uncontrollable samples lead to an additional term $\frac{8 \sigma^2 d}{\delta^2}$ in the above second moment bound.
 According to the analysis in \cite{hu2016bandit}, such a term can significantly degrade the iteration complexity.